arvindh-manian/kalshigo/README.md

 KalshiGo is a Go package providing low-level bindings to the Kalshi API.
 Inspired by [DiscordGo](https://github.com/bwmarrin/discordgo/tree/master).
 Add `kalshipulse` on Discord for support or discussions.

+This repository is currently **unstable**.
+Usage is not recommended until the v1.0 release.

 ## Usage

 ```golang